 Tinnitus often accompanies hearing loss—such as when hearing loss is caused by noise damage to the ear.
 But the two conditions do not always occur together.
 Some people with tinnitus have no measurable hearing loss.

-There are a number of tinnitus management strategies available today, including counseling and sound therapies.
-However, these options do not work for everyone.
-Due to the personal and unique nature of each tinnitus condition, proper evaluation and specialized treatment is necessary.
-It is important to discuss your particular tinnitus situation with an Audiologist or other qualified health professional.
-Begin with a comprehensive hearing test and regular checkups.
+Due to the unique nature of each tinnitus condition, proper evaluation and specialized treatment is necessary.
+For the best outcome, it is important for you to discuss your particular tinnitus experience with an audiologist or other qualified health professional.